Don’t Use a US Bank While Living in the Philippines.

 Now don’t jump to conclusions.
 I do not recommend you put all your money in Philippine banks either.
 In fact, I don’t keep any more money in my Philippine bank than I need to for immediate (next few months) expenses.
 Three reasons:

 - The PDIC (Philippine Deposit Insurance Corporation) only insures up to P500,000 (about $11,800 USD at today’s rate) per depositor … don’t fall for BS schemes that involve multiple accounts under different combinations of names ..
 P500,000 is all you will ever get.
-And payout is s..l..o..w.
+And payout, should you ever file a claim, is s..l..o..w.

-- When you deposit a check … like in my “write yourself a check … method, it takes nearly a month for that check to clear.
+- When you deposit a check … like in my “write yourself a check” strategy, it takes nearly a month for that check to clear.
 What if some emergency came up and you had to leave in a hurry?
 Fancy being back in the USA and waiting for a Philippine bank to clear your check and then wire you the money by ‘remote control’?
 I don’t.

 - The US is becoming hugely spastic and intrusive on reporting any and all foreign investments and bank accounts.
 The more money you have overseas, the more hassle you’ll face .. so I take the practical man (coward’s) way out … and minimize my overseas holdings.